 An internationally renowned chef, bestselling author, and the 2013 VegNews Person of the Year, Tal has pioneered an entirely new cuisine that pairs a sophisticated sensibility with a focus on plant-based foods.
 His newest venture, Crossroads, emphasizes both a refined setting and an exceptional menu, which reflect his belief that healthy eating is a main course, not an afterthought.

-Naomi is the Beverage Director at The Spare Room, a gaming parlor and cocktail lounge inside the Hollywood Roosevelt Hotel.
+Naomi served as the Beverage Director at The Spare Room, a gaming parlor and cocktail lounge inside the Hollywood Roosevelt Hotel through mid-August 2014.
 Under her direction, this program is currently nominated for Best American Hotel Bar at the prestigious Spirited Awards.
 In addition to winning several cocktail competitions, the LA Times has praised her “seriously adept and inventive cocktail craftsmanship.”

 In 2011, this Southwest cuisine chef was named “Chef of the Year” by Esquire, and his restaurant, Rivera, received the title of “Best New Restaurants 2011.”
 In 2012 and 2013, John was nominated for “Best Chef Pacific” by the James Beard Foundation.
 Currently, he’s developing Museum Tamal, a museum devoted to food in the Latin world.